Finishing your degree doesn't mean you have to fully leave UBC behind.

 Create a free profile on the UBC Hub to connect with a UBC alum who can provide mentorship from anywhere in the world!
 You can search based on location and industry to find an alum with great advice on building a rewarding career.

-Alumni UBC offers frequent webinars from professionals that provide insight into different industries.
+Alumni UBC offers webinars from professionals that provide insight into different industries.
 They’re a great way to gain information about careers you might not even know exist!
+Take a look at their large webinar archive to find a topic that appeals to you.

-Alumni UBC ordinarily hosts events both in Vancouver and around the world that give you a chance to network, learn about career options, and get advice from alumni who have been in your shoes.
-Unfortunately, due to the coronavirus outbreak, all in-person events have been canceled for the time being.
-However, some events have moved online, so check the page regularly to see what’s coming up!
+These online events give you the chance to network, learn about career options, and get advice from alumni who have been in your shoes.
+Check the page regularly to see what’s coming up!

 Dozens of UBC alumni have shared their experiences in informative posts on topics like careers, leadership, taking initiative, and stepping out of your comfort zone.
 Read through them for some real-world advice that can give you an idea of what to expect in the next few years.